stanuwu/FortniteV2/README.md

 >
 > Etherium - 0x2cFA49693302974B2afe874d537CE7CA159a847f

+> ### Detection: Undetected
+> Currently undetected, but keep in mind, that this is a public cheat and can always be detected in the future.
+Only use on an account you are ready to lose!

 > ### Does not work in Fullscreen mode, for best performance play in Windowed mode.

 ## Features